void-linux/void-packages/Manual.md

 recursively by the target python version.
 This differs from `pycompile_module` in that any path may be specified, Example: `pycompile_dirs="usr/share/foo"`.

-- `pycompile_version`: this variable expects the python version that is used to byte-compile the python code (it generates the `.py[co]` files at post-install time).
-By default it's set to `2.7` for `python 2.x` packages.

-> NOTE: you need to define it *only* for non-Python modules.

 - `python_version`: this variable expects the supported Python major version.
 By default it's set to `2`.
 This variable is needed for multi-language applications (e.g., the application is written in C while the command is written in Python) or just single Python file ones that live in `/usr/bin`.

+> NOTE: you need to define it *only* for non-Python modules.

 Also, a set of useful variables are defined to use in the templates: